• Home |

 Cost and Availability

-Buying .45 ACP ammo is going to cost more than purchasing 9mm rounds, up to twice as much per round in some cases.
+Buying .45 ACP ammo is going to cost more than purchasing 9mm rounds; up to twice as much per round in some cases.

 Final Thoughts

-While the .45 ACP fan club will probably send hate mail, we have to name the 9mm Luger the best caliber for self-defense available to modern shooters.
+While the .45 ACP fan club will probably send hate mail, we have to name the 9mm Luger the best cartridge for self-defense available to modern shooters.
 There’s a reason both local and federal law enforcement agencies are returning to 9mm duty weapons.

 Alice Jones Webb